Buy more, save more. Up to $500 off.

 Thickness is another important factor.
 Some people prefer a low-profile mattress (shorter than 10 inches) because they can sleep close to the floor, while a high-profile mattress (taller than 12 inches) offers additional padding for people who need more contouring and support.

-Lastly, be sure to check mattress weights before ordering from a bed-in-a-box brand.
+Lastly, be sure to check mattress weights before ordering from a mattress-in-a-box brand.
 These companies ship mattresses directly to your doorstep – and carrying the box inside can be difficult if the mattress weighs more than 100 pounds.

 Full weight, thickness, and sizing details for Saatva and WinkBeds mattresses are listed below.